kaiw1atcmu/kaiw1atcmu.github.io/index.md

 prefer the timezone -0800, i.e. Pacific Standard Time (PST).

 ### Comment Areas
-I have to withhold the activation of comment areas, since subscribing to this service costs $5 per month.
+I have to temporarily withhold the activation of comment areas, since subscribing to this service costs $5 per month.

 {% include links.html %}